aniravi24/explore-hacks-db-workshop-2021/README.md

 - Handle permissions directly in the database, with multiple users, and have multiple schemas or databases to separate tables

+. . .

+- Related tools that give you cool functionality on top of Postgres (e.g. PostGraphile or Hasura, which let you generate a GraphQL API on top of your database)

 See Appendix for more of these examples (like how someone basically built something like Google Maps routing in Postgres).

 ## There's a lot of basics we didn't cover on these slides